nicholas art gallery naggar (1)

 nicholas roerich working desk

-Just like you would like to know how the Raja once lived in Naggar Castle, it is worth taking the time and understanding the lifestyle of such a public figure of our modern times who changed the mindset of and inspired so many lives.
+Just like you would like to know how the Raja once lived in Naggar Castle, it is worth taking the time and understand the lifestyle of such a public figure of our modern times who changed the mindset of and inspired so many lives.

 Nicholas Roerich